More than 200,000 served!(*)

 For occasional updates about my activities, check out bsdly.blogspot.com.

-(*) News flash: On May 23rd, 2013, the tutorial saw its one hundred and fifty thousandth unique visitor (as in unique host name or IP address) since moving to the new location during EuroBSDCon 2006.
+(*) News flash: On June 18th, 2014, the tutorial saw its two hundred thousandth unique visitor (as in unique host name or IP address) since moving to the new location during EuroBSDCon 2006.

 Jeg kontaktes greiest via epost, som kommer frem hvis du klikker nedenfor: